brainfury75/vyanjo-backend/planning.md

 **Authorization**: User can only delete their own addresses

 **Business Logic**:
-1. Verify address belongs to user
+1. Verify address belongs to user (403 if not)
 2. Check if address is used in any active subscription
+   - Query: `subscriptions` where `addressId = :id` AND `status = 'active'`
-3. If used in active subscription: Return 422 "Cannot delete address used in active subscription"
+   - If found: Return 422 "Cannot delete address used in active subscription"
+3. Count user's addresses
+   - If count = 1: Return 422 "Cannot delete your only address"
 4. Delete address

 **Response (200)**: